AdguardTeam/AdguardKnowledgeBase/pages/02.general/05.how-to-create-your-own-ad-filters/docs.en.md

 ```
 example.com#@#.textad
 ```
 We recommend to use this kind of exceptions only if it is not possible to change the hiding rule itself.
-In other case it is better to change the original rule, using the domains restrictions.
+In other case it is better to change the original rule, using domain restrictions.

 > #### Please note
 > Exception rule without any particular domains in it does not make sense and will be ignored.